What do you charge to pick blueberries?

 Good Agricultural Practices discourage the consumption of foods in our guest harvest areas.
 We encourage berry pickers to visit one of the nearby parks that are set up to accommodate picnickers.
-Light refreshments may be eaten in grassy areas close to the edge of the parking areas.
-Please plan to carry out all the trash you bring in.

 Does the farm host birthday parties?

 We are a working farm and unfortunately do not have set-ups for birthday parties.
-We do hope birthdays are celebrated with blueberries as the centerpiece, however, we request an adult family member come beforehand to pick strawberries for an at-home party or a picnic at a park.
+We do hope birthdays are celebrated with blueberries as the centerpiece, however, we request an adult family member come beforehand to pick berries for an at-home party or a picnic at a park.

 Where can I buy a Jones T-Shirt, Cap, etc?